 State College Underage Drinking Attorney

-State College criminal defense attorney Jason Dunkle has been representing Penn State students and visitors since 2004, so he has represented thousbands of young adults that that were charged with alcohol related offenses like Underage Drinking, Possession of a Fake ID, and Public Drunkenness.
+State College criminal defense attorney Jason Dunkle has been representing Penn State students and visitors charged with alcohol-related offense like Underage Drinking, Possession of a Fake ID, and Public Drunkenness since 2004.
 Some cases can be fought and won, and Attorney Dunkle has a history of obtaining favorable resolutions in underage drinking cases.
 Other cases should be negotiated with the officer and judge to obtain a favorable result.

 How Severe is a Charge of Underage Drinking in Pennsylvania